People have life insurance for any number of different reasons.

-Why Insurers Could Cancel Life Insurance Coverage
+Why Would Insurers Cancel a Life Insurance Policy?

 When it comes to the cancellation of life insurance coverage, there are several reasons why an insurer could end a policy.

 Non-payment of Premium

 The same holds true for life insurance.
 Therefore, if the premium is not paid, the life insurance company can cancel a policy.

 The grace period is oftentimes at least 31 days.
 If the policy does lapse and it is a cash value policy, then the policyholder could end up losing a great deal of money – especially if the policy is in its early years.

 Within a life insurance policy, the “incontestable clause” will prevent the insurance carrier from canceling the policy – even for a material misrepresentation – but only after the policy has been in force for two years.

-However, if it is discovered by the insurer within the first two years of the policy issue that the insured made a misstatement on the application for coverage, then the policy can be cancelled during this time.
+However, if it is discovered by the insurer within the first two years of the policy issue that the insured made a misstatement on the application for coverage, then the policy can be canceled during this time.

-A misstatement can refer to an applicant not disclosing that he or she has a certain type of illness, health condition (ex. someone who gets life insurance with multiple sclerosis, or life insurance with diabetes but does not state they do in the application) or lifestyle choice such as seeking life insurance coverage as a smoker and not relaying that information to the company.
+A misstatement can refer to an applicant not disclosing that he or she has a certain type of illness, health condition (ex. someone who gets life insurance with multiple sclerosis, or life insurance with diabetes but does not state they do in the application) or a lifestyle choice such as seeking life insurance coverage as a smoker and not relaying that information to the company.

-In some cases, if the insured dies within the incontestable period, and a misstatement is discovered, it is possible that the insurance company could deny payment of the death benefit claim to the policy’s beneficiary.
+In some cases, if the insured dies within the incontestable period and a misstatement is discovered, it is possible that the insurance company could deny payment of the death benefit claim to the policy’s beneficiary.

 Expiration of Coverage

 A term life insurance policy will also end when the coverage expires at the end of its time period or term.

 End of Eligibility

 For example, this could occur when his or her employment ends.
 In this case, it is important to read the termination provision of the group life insurance certificate, as it may include information on how to extend these benefits.

 If a life insurance policy lapses due to non-payment of the premium, there are some cases where it may be reinstated.

 When shopping for the best premium quotes on life insurance coverage, typically the most practical route to go is to work with either a company or an agency that has access to more than just one life insurance company.

-The first step in getting a quote, or looking at coverage, is to complete the quote form the left.
+The first step in getting a quote, or looking at coverage, is to complete the quote form the right.
 The results should give you a starting point on rates for the plan you want to look at, but as always if you’re wanting a more detailed rate along with more information you should reach out to us.

 Lastly, if you’re Wanting to look at other forms of investments or insurance?
 Let us know!
 Our agents are versatile in their offerings and would love to show you how certain insurance products can help you create a better future for you and your loved ones.